What is Azure Logic Apps?

 Why use Logic Apps?

-With businesses moving toward digitization, logic apps help you connect legacy systems, modern, and cutting-edge systems more easily and quickly by providing prebuilt APIs as Microsoft-managed connectors.
+With businesses moving toward digitization, logic apps help you connect legacy, modern, and cutting-edge systems more easily and quickly by providing prebuilt APIs as Microsoft-managed connectors.
 That way, you can focus on your apps' business logic and functionality.
 You don't have to worry about building, hosting, scaling, managing, maintaining, and monitoring your apps.
 Logic Apps handles these concerns for you.
 Plus, you pay only for what you use based on a consumption pricing model.

 In many cases, you won't have to write code.
 But if you must write some code, you can create code snippets with Azure Functions and run that code on-demand from logic apps.
-Also, if your logic apps need to interact with events from Azure services, custom apps, or third-party solutions, you can use Azure Event Grid with your logic apps for event monitoring, routing, and publishing.
+Also, if your logic apps need to interact with events from Azure services, custom apps, or other solutions, you can use Azure Event Grid with your logic apps for event monitoring, routing, and publishing.

 Logic Apps, Functions, and Event Grid are fully managed by Microsoft Azure, which frees you from worries about building, hosting, scaling, managing, monitoring, and maintaining your solutions.
 With the capability to create "serverless" apps and solutions, you can just focus on the business logic.
 These services automatically scale to meet your needs, make integrations faster, and help you build robust cloud apps with minimal code.
 Plus, you pay only for what you use, based on a consumption pricing model.

 To learn how companies improved their agility and increased focus on their core businesses when they combined Logic Apps with other Azure services and Microsoft products, check out these customer stories.

 Here are more details about the capabilities and benefits that you get with Logic Apps: